 I kept a running list for each child.
 At the beginning of each school year I listed what grade they were in, what curriculum and outside classes we were using.
 Below that I listed any field trips or extra-curricular activities the kids participated in throughout the school year, as well as any awards or achievements.
 This may come in handy if you ever have legal trouble, when applying to a school or college, or even for your own memories later on.

 Keep copies of certificates, awards, and photos.
 These will be especially handy during the high school years when making transcripts.

 If your records are on the computer, be sure to print them out occasionally in case something happens to your computer.

 10. Go with the Flow

-Even though it’s been awhile since we began homeschooling, I remember my emotions very well.
-Drawing on my experience, I wrote an ebook to help others get started.
+Getting started homeschooling can be frustrating.
+That’s why I wrote an ebook to help you get started.
 It includes the advice I’ve given above and guides you, step-by-step, through a process that can be overwhelming.
 Get your copy of 9 Easy Steps to Homeschooling.